i-u-shh-man/Phishing-Emails--analysis/Analysis Report.md

-Tactic: Unprofessionalism.
+Unprofessionalism.
 A legitimate corporate IT department would thoroughly proofread high-stakes security notices.
 The sheer number of errors is a major red flag.